scalableminds/webknossos/docs/data_formats.md

   - as an extension, multiple folders with image sequences are interpreted as [separate layers](#Multi-Layer-Image-File-Sequence)
 - Single-file images (tif, czi, nifti, raw)
 - KNOSSOS file hierarchy

+Note, for datasets in the Zarr, N5, Neuroglancer `Pre-Computed` or BossDB formats uploading and automatic conversion is not supported.
+Rather, directly stream the from a HTTP server or the cloud.
+See page on [dataset](./datasets.md) for uploading and configuring these formats.

 #### Single-Layer Image File Sequence
 When uploading multiple image files, these files are sorted numerically, and each one is interpreted as one section within a 3D dataset.